 “I expected it to all be gone by now.
 I think people have been hesitant to ask for it or they just not known how to go about doing it,” Leverette said.

 There are still many people in need of financial assistance.
 As long as there is a need, Leverette says realtors are prepared to help.

-If you want to take advantage of this money you are encouraged to visit the Dayton Area Board of Realtor’s office at 1515 Main Street.Grab the FREE WDTN News App for iPhone or Android.
+If you want to take advantage of this money you are encouraged to visit the Dayton Area Board of Realtor’s office at 1515 Main Street.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.